Pressed-In/Electoral_College/README.md

 ![pic_20](https://raw.githubusercontent.com/Pressed-In/Electoral_College/main/Project_Pics/pic_21.png)

-Now we can really get going on some styling 8)
+Now we can really get going on some styling B)

 Let's list the changes we want to make in order to have a nice & clean visualization